 Juicy, plump shrimp with BOLD island flavors… Jerk Shrimp!
 Caribbean style.

+My secret to make it island style?
 Spicy, balanced with the right amount of sweetness and loads of zesty, bright flavors.
-Just a few simple ingredients from your pantry and you can create an amazingly delicious shrimp recipe in under 20 minutes.
+And the best part?
+I use just a few simple ingredients from my pantry and whip up this dish in no time, under 20 minutes.

-One look at our Jerk Shrimp, and you can guess that this is not your average shrimp dinner.
-They are loaded with flavors, and the inspiration behind them is our love for anything Jerk.
+One look at my Jerk Shrimp, and you can guess that this is not your average shrimp dinner.
+They are loaded with flavors, and the inspiration behind them is my love for anything Jerk.

-We make Jerk Chicken here quite often, and wanted to give the same island flavors to our favorite seafood.
-Today we decided to use dry Jerk Seasoning for this recipe, instead of Jerk Marinade.
-But you can use either one of them, or a little of both for a flavor explosion.
+I make Jerk Chicken here quite often, and wanted to give the same island flavors to my favorite seafood.
+Today I decided to use dry Jerk Seasoning for this recipe, instead of Jerk Marinade.
+But you can use either one of them, or a little of both for a flavor BOMB.

 What is Jamaican Jerk?